What you need to know

 - Is this goal still realistic?

-Productivity can be unhealthy when it is at the expense of quality work, careful decision-making, personal health and well-being, and interpersonal relationships.
-This is often accompanied by unrealistic expectations of oneself and may contribute to feelings of guilt and restlessness when attempting to detach from work.
+Focusing solely on productivity can be unhealthy when it is at the expense of quality work, careful decision-making, personal well-being and interpersonal relationships.
+This may contribute to feelings of guilt and restlessness when attempting to detach from work.
 Ultimately, this leads to burnout, stress, poor health, poor work-life balance, isolation, and other harmful effects.

 To maintain a healthier mindset toward productivity, try the following:

-- Practise differentiating between healthy and unhealthy productivity and surround yourself with people who encourage healthy behaviours
+- Practice differentiating between healthy and unhealthy productivity and surround yourself with people who encourage healthy behaviours.

-- Exercise your emotional intelligence and why you feel the urge to take the lead on issues that may not be your responsibility
+- Utilize your emotional intelligence to understand why you feel compelled to take charge of matters that may not fall under your direct responsibility.

-- Reframe your mindset toward breaks to recognize them as an important tool that will help you accomplish your work with less stress and preserve your well-being
+- Shift your mindset regarding breaks to recognize them as an important tool that will help you accomplish your work with less stress and preserve your well-being.

-- Redefine success with yourself and with your team
+- Redefine success with both you and your team.

-- Consider what things other than “amount of work completed” may indicate productivity or success within your team beyond simply “amount of work completed.”
+- Consider what may indicate productivity or success within your team beyond simply “amount of work completed.”

 - Putting workload management on the agenda: Creating awareness workshop